 5. Be Realistic & Kind to Yourself

-One of the most important things to keep in mind when setting resolutions — especially for those of us who are busy — is to keep those goals realistic.
+One of the most important things to keep in mind when setting resolutions — especially for those of us who are busy — is to keep your goals realistic.

 There’s no problem with dreaming big, but if your resolutions are too difficult to achieve, you’ll become easily discouraged.